ChrisBinK/Metabase-vs-Superet/README.md

 Step 6  ***Create a docker image**

 We need to create a docker container  with `docker compose build`  will build the services in the docker-compose.yml file.
-Then `docker compose up -d`  to create the container.
+Then `docker compose up -d`  to start the application and all the service.

 Step 7 Set up a **proxy reverse** in Apache Web Server Open the configuration file in /etc/httpd/conf.d.
 We have to set up a reverse proxy to redirect our domain `www.example.com` to the Metabase container `http://127.0.0.1:8088`.